 In the run up to National Water Week, we will share

-resources, ideas and stories on this webpage, our social media platforms and in
+resources, ideas and stories on this webpage (so be sure to scroll all the way down the page!), our social media platforms and in

 our member news channels to inspire you to create your own National Water Week

 activity under the theme of ‘Water – the

 Heart of our Culture’.

 It’s your week so you can shape your own unique